 All the Popular Answers Are Wrong

 The world is full of people who are glad to tell you what to do.
-They have carefully thought out arguments as to why their plan is the right one and why everyone else’s is wrong.
+They have elaborate arguments as to why their plan is the right one and why everyone else’s is wrong.
 They’ll encourage you to commit to them, and they’ll try to surround you with people who have already chosen their plan.
 If you join, you’ll get lots of pats on the back and assurances that you’re a good person.

 But all those ways are wrong.
 They offer you fast, cheap self-esteem.
 They offer you a fast track to feeling useful, important, and wanted.
 And all you have to do is join their very pleasant crowd.